 Gabby Petito died from strangulation, Wyoming coroner says

-Gabby Petito, the Long Island woman whose mysterious death has sparked a manhunt for her fiancé, died from strangulation, the Wyoming coroner who performed her autopsy said Tuesday.
+Gabby Petito, the Long Island woman whose mysterious killing has sparked a manhunt for her fiancé, died from strangulation, the Wyoming coroner who performed her autopsy said Tuesday.

 Her death had already been ruled a homicide, but this was the first time Teton County Coroner Brent Blue released any details about the autopsy.
 He told reporters at a virtual news conference that Petito’s remains, found last month in Wyoming’s Bridger-Teton National Forest, had been outside for about three to four weeks.